-While console fans can bicker between themselves as to which system is the best (you’re all great!), PC gamers can go about their business safe in the knowledge that their machines are capable of the most eye-wateringly beautiful graphics and offer the widest variety of games available.
+While console fans can bicker between themselves as to which system is the best (you’re all great!), PC gamers can go about their business safe in the knowledge that their machines offer the widest variety of games available.
 Sure, you’ve got the likes of the PS5 boasting some seriously blockbuster games, and of course the latest Xbox consoles with an incredible line-up on Xbox Game Pass, but what’s that really worth when compared to the sheer, unadulterated power of PC gaming?

 Granted, you may have to sell a kidney or a family member or a family member’s kidney to get the very best rig, not to mention a decent gaming keyboard and mouse, but if you can afford it, it’s a great investment.
 What’s more, you can also add as much (or as little) to the game as you want, thanks to modding.
 The world, technically, is your oyster when playing games on PC.

 Without further delay, here are some of the best PC games you can play this year.

 We’ll be updating this list of best PC games as new games come out.
 You’ll notice that Elden Ring is the most recent addition, but is undoubtedly considered a modern classic already.
 Here’s a short list of the best PC games you can play in 2022.

 - Disco Elysium